wpscholar-wp-plugins/stellar-places/readme.txt

 = Upcoming Features =

-Our development team will be building out extensions for this plugin that you can install to gain additional functionality.
-So, if there is a feature or integration that you are interested in, please let us know.
-What we build will be entirely based on what our users need, so let your voice be heard and contact us via the form at the bottom of our [Stellar Places](http://stellarplaces.com/) page.
+If there is a feature or integration that you are interested in, please let me know.
+What I build will be entirely based on what my users need, so let your voice be heard by using the [support forum](https://wordpress.org/support/plugin/stellar-places) or creating a [new issue on GitHub](https://github.com/wpscholar/stellar-places/issues/new).

 *Banner Disclaimer*: The icon used in the banner was designed by [alecive](http://www.iconarchive.com/show/flatwoken-icons-by-alecive/Apps-Google-Maps-icon.html).
 It has been altered and used with the author's permission under the [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/4.0/).